MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 ## Driver Isolation Overview

-An isolated driver is one that does not copy files and registry settings among OS state.
-All registry and file state is stored relative to a location provided by OS API's and functionality.
+An isolated stores registry and file state using a relative handle to a location provided by OS API's and functionality as opposed to hardcoding global location paths.

 Drivers should interact with other drivers and their state through OS API's or interfaces exposed by the drivers and not through hardcoding paths to drivers or their state and manually modifying it through registry or file API's.
 Additionally, all isolated drivers are run from the driver store.